-Between concrete and plastic septic tanks, which is the better option?
+When it’s time to install or replace your septic tank, you’ll most likely need to choose between concrete versus plastic septic tanks.
+There are differences, especially when comparing concrete to plastic septic tank installations.
+Which is the better option?
 Let’s take a look at the pros and cons of each type of septic tank to help you decide.

 Concrete Septic Tanks